Oklahoma Historical Society Heritage Preservation Grant Program

 - The minimum amount requested shall be $1,000 and the maximum amount requested shall be $20,000.

-- Applicants must provide a match of ten (10) percent of the total grant funds.
+- Applicants must provide a cash match of ten (10) percent of the total grant funds awarded by the OHS.

 - Proposed projects must be completed within twelve (12) months of receipt of grant contract.